 Date Formatting

-Dates in your database often look technical (e.g., `2023-12-25`).
-The
+Dates in your database often look technical (e.g., 2023-12-25).
+The date_format filter turns them into human-readable text.

-{{ user.DOB | date_format: "d MMM yyyy" }}
+{{ customer.DOB | date_format: "d MMM yyyy" }}

 Result: 25 Dec 1990